French Polynesia Travel Guide

 Around Tahiti Nui

-Traveling around the main island is simply a matter of following the one ring road which circumnavigates the island.
 The rugged and impossibly steep interior is almost without roads, which makes sightseeing very easy as everything is located along, or close to, the main ring road and everything is well signposted.
-I drove a car around the island for two days which allowed ample time to visit all sights.

 Traveling in an anticlockwise direction from Papeete, I visiting the following sights:

 Located in the district of Pa’ea, the relaxing and beautifully maintained Arahurahu Marae is the largest Marae in French Polynesia.
-Marae’s in French Polynesia consist of raised stone, rectangular platforms.
-Inside the rectangle is a raised stone altar – the ahu.

 Marae’s were used by Polynesians for ceremonial gatherings, religious rituals and other important events.

-Continuing south along the west coast, my next stop was the beautiful Maraa Grotto.
 Located directly on the side of the main road, a short walking trail leads you to this gloriously beautiful and lush freshwater grotto, the ceiling of which is covered with ferns dripping with water.
-Paul Gauguin was also impressed, mentioning the grotto in his letters home.

-The grounds of the Harrison Smith Botanical Garden.
+Harrison Smith Botanical Garden

-Located at the 51 km mark, the Harrison Smith Botanical Garden is a little forlorn and unloved but does boast a Giant Galapagos Turtle, which is apparently 90 years old.
 You can photograph the poor captive turtle through the wire fence of its enclosure, but if you prefer your turtles ‘free-range’, you can view photos of happier ones in my Galapagos Islands Travel Guide.

-Located next to the entrance of the botanical garden is the Paul Gauguin Museum, which closed its doors in 2015 and is not scheduled to reopen anytime soon.
 There is a security guard posted at the main gate, who kindly allowed me to take a photo of the museum grounds (from the gate).

 After the botanical garden, I reached the southern town of Taravao, which provides access to the adjoining island of Tahiti Iti (refer to the next section for more on Tahiti Iti).